 A lay training center that would be a place where renewal in the Holy Spirit could take place.

-In the vision, I saw Chinese Presbyterians gathered in a multi-story building.
+I saw Chinese Presbyterians gathered in a multi-story building.

 They were on their knees in prayer, on their feet in praise, and then going out to all of Taiwan in the name of Jesus.